broeker/jumpsuit/src/pages/index.md

         secure, and infinitely more flexible than our current server-based status quo.
 The barrier to entry is near zero, and the future is bright.
       heading: ''
+tertiary:
+  content: >+
+    My life-long fascination with the World Wide Web began in mid-1994.
+Armed with a fresh install of the Mosiac browser and a 14K internet connection, I pushed my first index.html file up to a univeristy-provided FTP server in mid-1994.
+I have been "viewing source" and slinging DIVs and configuring ODBC connections and helping make the the web work since that day forward.
+I am a better flier than you, because I fly more.

+  heading: Let's ride
 footnotes: >-
   \[^1]: Here is the footnote.